jfitisoff/insite/README.md

 ```

 ## Components
-Components are pseudo-elements that are designed to model recurring UI features.
+Components are pseudo-elements that you define.
+They are DOM element wrappers that are designed to model recurring UI features.

 ### Creating Components

-To define a Component you just need to create a class that inherits from the site object's Component class:
+To define a component you just need to create a class that inherits from the site object's Component class:

 ```ruby
 # Note: When you define a class for an individual Component a collection class